ABZ-Aaron/SQL-Tutorials/README.md

 Some SQL tutorials I've been creating and posting to Twitter :)

-Here we we'll learn database basics, before diving into some tutorials.
+Here we'll learn database basics, before diving into some tutorials.

 ## What is a database?